coast-framework/coast/README.md

 Then put your cursor somewhere inside of `(-main)` and send this over to the running repl server (made with `make repl` from the terminal).

 I currently use [proto-repl](https://github.com/jasongilman/proto-repl), check it out if you want a smooth clojure REPL experience.

+Finally, navigate to http://localhost:1337/todos and check out your handiwork.

 ## But Wait There's More Docs!